 The town is topped by a 13th-century castle, which offers magnificent views down over the zigzagging streets and laneways.
 To the east is Torre Guardiola, a formal naval tower on a rocky promontory which now hosts a botanical garden.
 For an even better vantage point, simply choose a rock by the sea to watch the sun set and throw its warm light over the rooftops.

 For centuries, walking was the only way to travel between the villages of the Cinque Terre and today it remains one of the best ways to appreciate the villages’ vertiginous positions on the cliff edges and the terraced fields and steeply plunging hillsides that surround them.

 The views are expansive as you tread along the network of trails passing citrus and olive groves, pine forests and flowering meadows, but the trails are often narrow, steep and strenuous.
 Some follow the coast along paths overhanging sheer cliffs, others are wooded routes but all involve long sections of arduous, uneven steps, so you'll need to be reasonably fit and mobile to tackle them.

-Suggested Cinque Terre itinerary
+Suggested itineraries featuring Cinque Terre

 Map of Cinque Terre

 Places & hotels on the map